StefanoPenazzi/chameleonQuant/README.md

   </figure>
 </p>

 A well known and quite common strategy is the triple moving average trading strategy.
 The method involves using a long term MA, a medium term MA and a short term MA.
 The moving averages can be exponential or simple.
 A particular crossing sequence of the 3 MA triggers long/short positions opening.
+The position is closed based on a Trailing Stop Loss and Take Profit.
+Below is a simple simulation of this strategy applied to Amazon (from 2020-01-01 till 2020-12-31, 1d period), using 3 simple moving averages.

 ```